jaudiger/calculator-gui-rs/README.md

 - Code Audit (on each Cargo dependencies update, or run each day through CronJob)
 - Deployment

-Additionally, Dependabot is configured to automatically update dependencies (GitHub Actions, Terraform providers, Cargo dependencies).
+Additionally, Dependabot is configured to automatically update dependencies (GitHub Actions, Cargo dependencies).

 ## Repository configuration